 If you prefer to move on, check out the snow conditions at Kicking Horse Mountain Resort near Golden.
 You may like to try skiing there for a day before arriving at Lake Louise.

 Ski Magazine rates this resort as #1 for powder in all of North America.
 If they have received their typical amount of snow throughout the season, then it is a worthwhile skiing experience.
 They have the second longest ski-out in Canada (at 4,000 ft) and lots of interesting terrain to explore.
-You can call the snow phone at 250-344-5400 to get an up-to-the- minute report on the amount of snow available on the mountain.
+Visit the Kicking Horse Resort website to get an up-to-the- minute report on the amount of snow available on the mountain.
 The Eagle's Eye Restaurant, built at the summit of Kicking Horse Mountain Resort is well worth the price of the gondola ride.
 The gondola itself offers a spectacular view in such a short ride and the view from the restaurant at the top is also awe-inspiring.
 Our recommended campground in Golden is the Golden Municipal Campground who offer a discount during the winter to CanaDream guests.

-If you choose to drive on to Lake Louise, it is about one hour east of Kicking Horse Mountain Resort.
+If you choose to drive on to Lake Louise (view video), it is about one hour east of Kicking Horse Mountain Resort.
 The route winds back and forth beside a sheer cliff that falls down to the Kicking Horse River.
 Take your time and enjoy the scenery!

 Lake Louise is a venue favoured for international ski racing events.
 However, there are numerous runs available for the novice to expert skier as well.
 There is a regular ski school as well as a ski-racing program operating here.
 Parks Canada have a year round campground in the village of Lake Louise.